builderbill

 a 12mm Makita drill with a right angle attachment

-A "D" handle drill, this time with an attachment to rotate the angle of attack by 90 degrees.
+A "D" handle drill, this time with a right angle drill attachment to rotate the angle of attack by 90 degrees.
 This drill already had four speeds but when fitting the accessory there are two ways it can be fitted, with lower or higher gearing.
 All drills of this size are reversible.

-Low speed drills like these have the torque to spin a large mixer for quicker mixing, but at the same time they reduce air entrainment.
+Low speed drills like these have the torque to spin a large mixer for quicker mixing, but because of their low speed there is little air entrainment.

 If you didn't find exactly what you are looking for try this search tool that will search the site and the web.